 - In cases where the owner has the ability to manage the road system, abandoning and constructing roads to optimize use, cost, and impacts, they can decide whether a crossing is necessary. - Site considerations are discussed in Chapter 9.
 This is the point where the designer considers cumulative impacts caused by the crossing and the ways that proper planning can avoid or minimize them.
-Important issues are singled out here: - Use interdisciplinary teams to evaluate and plan crossing replacement projects - Cross streams by the most direct route where the stream is straight and uniform and at right angles to the natural flow of the stream - Avoid critical areas such as wetlands and spawning habitat - Avoid reaches showing signs of channel instability - Avoid areas that require constraining, re-aligning, or altering the natural channel - Design crossings to allow for natural stream processes - The core of the selection method is based on the topics discussed in the preceding sections of this chapter.
-Below are criteria to assist the designer with selecting a method. - Bankfull width - Smalls streams, less than 10 feet1 or so, are suitable for no-slope culverts - Streams between 10 and 15 feet are often crossed with stream simulation culverts. - Large streams over 152 feet usually require a bridge. - The width categories shown here are given as general guidelines.
-Site specific characteristics have a strong influence on crossing design so that a stream simulation culvert would work perfectly well on a 17 ft BFW stream.
-Likewise, there may be good reason not to use a no-slope culvert on a 5 ft stream.
+Important issues are singled out here: - Use interdisciplinary teams to evaluate and plan crossing replacement projects - o Cross streams by the most direct route where the stream is straight and uniform and at right angles to the natural flow of the stream - o Avoid critical areas such as wetlands and spawning habitat - o Avoid reaches showing signs of channel instability - o Avoid areas that require constraining, re-aligning, or altering the natural channel - o Design crossings to allow for natural stream processes - The core of the selection method is based on the topics discussed in the preceding sections of this chapter.
+Below are criteria to assist the designer with selecting a method.